Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Methodology

-In this phase, (lines~\ref{alg1:line:step:3:start}-\ref{alg1:line:step:3:end}) clients share associations and construct an undirected graph $\Gamma(V, E) $ with \emph{all} the clusters received by \emph{all} clients as vertices.
-An edge in the graph is added for any two clusters that are bidirectionally associated in the previous step.
-For operational simplicity and efficiency, the task of graph construction can be centralized to a single node.
-It is easy to see that, ideally, this graph would consist of a set of connected components \footnote{A connected component is a group of nodes for which it is possible to traverse from any node to any other node in a finite number of steps.}, where each component groups local clusters representing the same category of data.
-By extracting the connected components from this graph, clients identify groups of clusters to be federated.
-However, due to imprecisions in local clustering, some connected components may contain spurious clusters, some clusters may remain isolated, or clusters that ideally should belong to the same component may be partitioned into multiple smaller components.
-This underscores the need for an iterative process to refine the mapping of local clusters to the groups to be federated.
+In this phase, described in lines~\ref{alg1:line:step:3:start}-\ref{alg1:line:step:3:end} of Algorithm~\ref{alg:fed_complete}, clients first share their associations and construct an undirected graph $\Gamma(V, E) $ where all clusters from all clients serve as vertices.
+An edge is added between two clusters if bidirectionally associated in the previous step.\footnote{For operational simplicity and efficiency, graph construction can be centralized to a single node.} Once built, this graph consists of connected components\footnote{A connected component is a group of nodes for which it is possible to traverse from any node to any other node in a finite number of steps.}, where each component ideally groups local clusters representing the same underlying data distribution, we aim to federate.

-More formally, the extracted set of connected components $\mathcal{G}$ from the graph $\Gamma$.
-Within this set, it identify the \textit{communities} (or groups) of clusters:
+Formally, let $\mathcal{G}$ denote the extracted set of connected components from $\Gamma$.
+Since single-node components do not contribute to the federated process, we define the \textit{communities} (or groups) of clusters $G_p$ as:

-i.e., the connected components consisting of at least two clusters.
-Clusters that do not belong to any community are labeled as \textit{isolated}, forming the set $I = \mathcal{G} \setminus G $
+hence, $G$ is the set of all connected components containing at least two clusters.
+An example of an ideal connected component we aim to find and federate is illustrated in Fig.~\ref{fig:group_fl}.

-Upon receiving the connected components, each group of clients can start an unsupervised federated learning instance with a model $AE_{G_p}$, designed to capture the representations of the clusters involved (Figure~\ref{fig:group_fl}).
-This approach leverages the diverse data contributions from various clients, allowing the models to develop a deeper understanding of category-specific features.
+For each community of clusters $G_p$, the clients involved initiate an unsupervised federated learning process training a common model $M_{G_p}$, in order to capture the representations data (Figure~\ref{fig:group_fl}).
+This process enables the model to learn a more comprehensive representation of the underlying data distribution by aggregating information from a larger set of samples across clients.

-The federated learning protocol applied here does not specify a particular aggregator, allowing either the server or any participating client --typically the one with the lowest ID-- to serve as the aggregator.
+The federated learning protocol applied here does not specify a particular aggregator, allowing any participating client --typically the one with the lowest ID-- to serve as the aggregator.

+In this process, an important consideration is the potential imprecision of local clustering.
+Since local clusters may not perfectly align with the true underlying data distributions (e.g., the shapes in Fig.~\ref{fig:group_fl}), two types of errors can arise during the association phase:

+\begin{definition}[Wrong Association] A wrong association occurs when a cluster is incorrectly linked to another belonging to a different underlying data distribution.
+We denote by $W \subseteq E$ the set of such associations.